hmcts/div-document-generator-client/README.md

 templates you have changed.
 Make sure you have followed steps above, and are able to run functional tests.

 (**NOTE:** In some of the latest IntelliJ versions, it is no longer enough to just remove the `@Ignore` in `PDFGenerationTest.ignoreMe_updateGeneratedPdfs`.
-Maybe this will change in the future, but right now an additional step is required, each changed PDF needs to be specified in the
+Maybe this will change in the future, but right now an additional step is required: each changed PDF needs to be specified in the
 `PDFGenerationTest.testData()` method as strings.
-Then remove `@Ignore` and run the whole `GenerateDraftPDFTest` test in IntelliJ.)
+Then remove `@Ignore` and run the whole `PDFGenerationTest` test in IntelliJ.)

 **Unit tests**